 Inpatient alcohol treatment centers come in a variety of styles.
 Many of them are clinical settings that offer quality care without any added comforts.
 However, the National Institute on Drug Abuse recommended treatment durations of 90 days or more for the best results.
 While that doesn’t necessarily mean you will be in an inpatient program for that long, it does mean that you may experience a good portion of that time at your treatment center.
 Even a clean but barebones treatment center will get old after a while.

-Instead, luxury alcohol treatment centers offer high quality inpatient care in a comfortable environment with a many great amenities.
+Instead, luxury alcohol treatment centers offer high-quality inpatient care in a comfortable environment with many great amenities.
 Luxury rehab centers often have a pool, fitness centers, recreational areas (like bowling), dietitians, gourmet chefs, and other comforts.
-Luxury rehabs may also be in a scenic location.
-For instance, our South Florida location means our facility is drenched in sunshine all year long, weather is always nice, and the nearby beach provides a constant cooling breeze.